 - Check our pricelist if you would like to get a rough idea of what your thesis will cost.

-It is important to follow the agreed-upon schedule in order to guarantee delivery on the appointed date.
-Therefore, make sure that you have complete, proofread and corrected material on the date of submission.
+It is important to follow the planned schedule in order to guarantee delivery on the appointed date.
+Therefore make sure that your material is complete, proofread and corrected on the date of submission.

 - Fill in the order form.
 It is fine to photograph/scan it.

-- Upload your complete thesis (with composite papers), order form and list of what diagrams/pages of your summary and articles are to be printed in colour via MyFiles.
-You will receive the invitation to MyFiles about one week before the submission date.
+- Upload your complete thesis (with composite papers), order form and list of what diagrams/pages of your summary and articles are to be printed in colour via Box.
+You will receive the invitation to Box about one to two weeks before the submission date.